toshiaki1729/dataset-tag-editor-standalone/README.md

 [日本語 Readme](README-JP.md)

 This is a WebUI tool to edit training dataset for Text2Image Models.
-This is a standalone version of [Dataset Tag Editor](https://github.com/toshiaki1729/stable-diffusion-webui-dataset-tag-editor), which is an extension for [Stable Diffusion web UI by AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
+This is **a standalone version** of [Dataset Tag Editor](https://github.com/toshiaki1729/stable-diffusion-webui-dataset-tag-editor), which is an extension for [Stable Diffusion web UI by AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
+**Please do not put into `extensions` folder of AUTOMATIC1111's webUI.**

 ![](pic/ss01.png)